MikeBeradino/KMl_2_route_sim/README.md

 # KMl_2_route_sim
-Java / processing utility to convert Google KML maps to gpx routes with speed values.
+Java / Processing utility to convert Google KML maps to gpx routes with speed values.
 I use it with Xcode to simulate gps movments while debuging apps.
 Latley I have been using it to spoof GPS coordinates in PokeMon Go.